juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Base Elements

 Element Lines that are not nested are called `Base Elements`.
-They are used for conciseness, as the base path for relative dependencies (see below).
+They are used as the base path for relative dependencies (see below).

 #### Element Line